odoo/odoo/addons/stock/doc/stock.rst

 If a picking will be processed by the bar code scanner, OpenERP will propose the pack operations that need to be executed.
 If it is an incoming shipment, it will be based on the moves, otherwise it will use the stock that has been reserved already.

-The moves or reserved stock (quants) will be grouped by:
+Before creating the actual pack operations, OpenERP will group the moves or reserved stock (quants) by:

 * Lot: lot of the quant or empty if from stock move
 * Product: product of the quant or stock move